zilishen/documentation/content/nginx-one/getting-started.md

 You have now successfully set up NGINX One and can begin monitoring and managing your NGINX data plane deployments.
 For any further assistance or detailed procedures, refer to the NGINX One documentation or contact support.

----

-This guide is designed to provide clear and straightforward instructions for a global audience, avoiding technical jargon and complex language to ensure accessibility for all users.